Neturei Karta: Relationship with other Jewish movements

+Jewish groups often accuse Neturei Karta of selling out their fellow Jews by allying with antisemitic groups and using their appearance at rallies as token Jews.
+Neturei Karta have compared Zionists to Nazis; they have denied the Judaism of Zionists, with statements like: "Zionists are not Jews, only racists" and "Zionism does not represent the Jewish people."

 Beliefs

+Exile of the Jewish people

 Neturei Karta stress what is said in the mussaf Shemona Esrei ("The Standing Prayer") of Yom Tov, that because of their sins, the Jewish people went into exile from the Land of Israel ("umipnei chatoeinu golinu meiartzeinu).
-Additionally, they maintain the view – based on the Babylonian Talmud – that any form of forceful recapture of the Land of Israel is a violation of divine will.
-They believe that the restoration of the Land of Israel to the Jews should happen only with the coming of the Messiah, not by self-determination.
+Additionally, they maintain the view that any form of forceful recapture of the Land of Israel is a violation of divine will.
+They believe that the restoration of the Land of Israel to the Jews should happen only with the coming of the Messiah, not by self-determination, and some believe that the introduction of less-observant Jews would cause problems in the sacred land as defined by the Torah.